OpenMS/pyopenms-docs/docs/source/query_msexperiment_massql.rst

         'rt': retention time of the spectrum
         'polarity': ion mode of the spectrum as integer value (positive: 1, negative: 2)

-        The MS2 dataframe contains additional columns:
+        The :term:`MS2` dataframe contains additional columns:
-        'precmz': mass to charge of the precursor ion 'ms1scan': number of the corresponding MS1 spectrum 'charge': charge of the precursor ion
+        'precmz': mass to charge of the precursor ion 'ms1scan': number of the corresponding :term:`MS1` spectrum 'charge': charge of the precursor ion

         **Returns:**

         ms1_df : **pandas.DataFrame**

-        peak data of MS1 spectra
+        peak data of :term:`MS1` spectra

         ms2_df : **pandas.DataFrame**

-        peak data of MS2 spectra with precursor information
+        peak data of :term:`MS2` spectra with precursor information

 **Example:**

-Load an example file into a :py:class:`~.MSExperiment` and get the MS1 and MS2 data frames for a MassQL query.
+Load an example file into a :py:class:`~.MSExperiment` and get the :term:`MS1` and :term:`MS2` data frames for a MassQL query.

 .. code-block:: python
+    :linenos:

     from pyopenms import *
     from massql import msql_engine